swtestacademy/junit/README.md

-# junit5
+# Hamcrest matchers

-In this repo you can find JUNIT 5 examples.
+In this repo you can find hamcrest matchers examples.